Eboli

 Eboli (Ebolitano: Jevule) is a town and comune of Campania, southern Italy, in the province of Salerno.

-An agricultural centre, Eboli is known mainly for olive oil and for its dairy products, among which the famous buffalo mozzarella from the area.
+Eboli, an agricultural centre, is renowned for its olive oil and dairy products, most notably the famous buffalo mozzarella from the area.

 History

 Archaeological excavations have shown that the Eboli area has been inhabited since the Copper and Bronze Ages.
 Also attested (starting from the 5th century BC) was the presence of the so-called Villanovan civilization.

 The ancient Eburum was a Lucanian city, mentioned by Pliny the Elder, not far away from the Campanian border.
 It laid above the Via Popilia, which followed the line taken by the modern railway.
 The Romans gave it the status of municipium.

 The town was destroyed first by Alaric I in 410 AD, and then by the Saracens in the 9th and 10th centuries.
 Later it served as a stronghold of the Principality of Salerno, with a massive castle built by Robert Guiscard.

 During the 1930s Eboli was able to expand into the plain after a project of land reclamation carried out by the Fascist government.
 It was severely damaged during the 1980 Irpinia earthquake.